RubenFr-zz/DSPS-AWS/README.md

 - What about persistence?
 > The system can't finish if one review is still in process.
 If somehow a review takes too much time to complete (more than 30 minutes), another worker will be able to perform it.

--What if a node dies?
+- What if a node dies?
 > Every worker has at all time 3 threads running.
 If a thread dies (unexpected error), another thread will be started.
 If the EC2 instance fails (not realistic, we talk about a real computer), the manager should be able to detect it (checking the status of each worker) and start another EC2 instance accordingly.

  - What if a node stalls for a while?